 - a.
-Go to the GHSA Website @ ghsa.net to access the "officials" tab and obtain contact information for local associations. - b.
+Go to the GHSA Website @ ghsa.net to obtain contact information for local associations. - b.
 Call the GHSA Office and ask for Pam Thompson, Officials' Registrar @ 706-647-7473 Ext.
 30 - 2.
 I am moving to Georgia from another state in which I am registered.
 How do I transfer my registration and years of service information?